mr4msm/pseudo_multiset/README.md

 - pseudo_multiset_simple.py
   Type hints and some features are removed for simple use.
 - example
-  Example code for some tasks in the AtCoder Beginner Contest.
+  Example codes for some tasks in the AtCoder Beginner Contest.
+  These codes have been tested on PyPy3 7.3.0 (Python 3.6.9).